UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Supplementary/Young_GPU_Nodes.md

 ## Pilot access

-A group of nominated pilot users have access to these nodes during the pilot, which is intended to last for four weeks, until mid-August 2022.
+A group of nominated pilot users had access to these nodes during the pilot, which lasted from 15 July to 5 September 2022.

 ### GPU specs

 The nodes are listed in [Young's node types table](../Clusters/Young.md#node-types)

 There are 6 nodes which each have 64 AMD EPYC CPU cores and 8 Nvidia A100-SXM4-40GB GPUs.
-They have 1T RAM and 200G local disk is available for `tmpfs` unlike the rest of Young.
+They have 1T RAM and 200G local disk is [available to request](#request-tmpfs) as `tmpfs` unlike the rest of Young.
 The AMD equivalent of hyperthreading is not enabled.

 ### Request GPUs